clelidm/MinCompSpin_BasisSearch128/README.md

      >                            100000000  corresponds to the basis operator: sig_8 = s1
      >                            000000001  corresponds to the basis operator: sig_9 = s9
      >
-     >      This are the basis operator displayed in Fig. 5 of Ref.[1].
+     >      This are the basis operator displayed in Fig. S1 of the Supplementary Information of Ref.[1].
      >      Note that the basis elements are not organized in the same order.
      >